Larry Kentera

-Larry Kentera is a former American football coach and player.
+Lawrence "Lazo" Kentera (born April 17, 1924) is an American former football coach and player.
 He served as the head football coach at Northern Arizona University from 1985 to 1989, compiling a record of 26–29.
 He spent many years as a defensive assistant at his alma mater, Arizona State University, under head coach Frank Kush.
+Kentera was also the head football coach at two junior colleges, Palo Verde College in Blythe, California from 1951 to 1958 and San Joaquin Delta College—known as Stockton College until 1963—in Stockton, California from 1959 to 1965.